Iceland Country Report

 Health and Medical

-There are no specific health risks associated with travel to Iceland, except those posed by the extreme cold experienced in much of the country.
-Good quality medical facilities and medicines are available although may be difficult to access from remote locations.
+There are no specific health risks associated with travel to Iceland except those posed by the extreme cold experienced in much of the country.
+Good quality medical facilities and medicines are available, although they may be difficult to access from remote locations.
+Tap water is considered safe for drinking unless otherwise specified.

 Political